 In addition, the DNs will develop and implement their region’s Destination Management Plan, in alignment with the NSW State Destination Management Plan, and ensure its alignment with local tourism and other related plans.
 Please contact the DN’s for all enquiries relating to the DMP.

-Destination NSW anticipates that the Destination Networks will be operational from early 2017.
+Destination NSW anticipates that all Destination Networks will be operational from third quarter 2017.

 Destination NSW’s support for the Regional Flagship Events Program works alongside the strategies that each Destination Network will have for the marketing and development of regional tourism.

 The Regional Flagship Events Program identifies and supports events in Regional NSW that have the potential to act as cornerstone, or ‘Flagship’, tourism events for their area by attracting overnight visitation to their region and delivering long-term benefits to the host destination.

-Since 1996, the Regional Flagship Events Program has provided around $7.0 million in funding to 271 separate events throughout Regional NSW over twenty annual rounds.
+Since 1996, the Regional Flagship Events Program has provided around $8.0 million in funding to 291 separate events throughout Regional NSW over twenty-one annual rounds.

 As part of the NSW Government’s announcement of the Destination Networks on 6 July 2016, it was advised that the Regional Flagship Events Program was to be expanded with the addition of two (2) new funds, the first to assist new events, and the second to provide support for events that have already received the maximum funding permitted through the existing program.